 One of the most important things to consider is which route is best for you.
 With 7 climbing routes, there is something for everyone—each route differs in difficulty, price, and scenery.
 Marangu is one of the most popular and offers hut accommodations, Rongai is considered the easiest, and Umbwe is the most challenging.
 Do some in-depth research on each route before making your decision.
+For more details on the Marangu Route (our favorite route), read our in-depth Kilimanjaro Marangu Route Itinerary.

 Although no special skill is required to climb Kilimanjaro, there’s a certain level of fitness you need.
 In the time leading up to your expedition, increase your activity.
 Walking, running, and cycling are all good ways to improve your fitness and prepare for the trek.
 It’s also important to check if there are any recommended or required vaccinations you need before leaving the country.